Note

 # store initial path guess for plotting

-initial_energies = [img.get_potential_energy() for img in ipath]
+initial_energies = np.array([img.get_potential_energy() for img in ipath])

-# setup the NEB clalculation
+# setup the NEB calculation

 optimizer = LBFGS(neb, trajectory="A2B.traj", logfile="opt.log")